-The key intention of the thresholds is not to differentiate the specific applications for the definition of latency sensitive traffic.
-Its key intention is to manage and control the usage of r-TWT SPs to avoid the abuse of r-TWT.

-Although r-TWT provide enhanced medium access protection and resource reservation for LL traffic, it would affect the channel access of the r-TWT unscheduled STAs and legacy STAs.
-Hence the fairness of channel access for r-TWT unscheduled STAs and legacy STAs should be considered.
-The usage of the thresholds provides a criterion for STAs to follow when using r-TWT.
-For example, if no thresholds are applied, when AP firstly receives a SCS request from STA1 with delay bound equal to 200ms, AP accepts the SCS request if the current resource is available.
-But when AP secondly receives a SCS request from STA2 with delay bound equal to 50ms, AP would reject the SCS request if the current resource is unavailable as the resource has been occupied by STA1.
-This result is not the intention of r-TWT because the traffic with delay bound equal to 50ms requires r-TWT in greater need.

-The duration of r-TWT SPs and the occurrence frequency of r-TWT SPs should be controlled for the efficiency of the transmission of both LL traffic and non-LL traffic.
-The usage of the thresholds provides a tool for AP to plan the usage of r-TWT SPs and balance the protected delivery of LL traffic in r-TWT SPs and the unprotected transmission of other traffic outside of r-TWT SPs.
+The duration of r-TWT SPs or SCS SIs and the occurrence frequency of r-TWT SPs or SCS SIs should be controlled for the efficiency of the transmission of both LL traffic and non-LL traffic.
+The usage of the currently supportedKPIs provides a tool for AP and STA to plan the resource allocation including r-TWT SPs, SCS SIs and balance the protected delivery of LL traffic in UL TB PPDUs, r-TWT SPs and the unprotected transmission of other traffic outside of scheduled traffic.

-If the QoS parameter thresholds are advertised, the STA doesn’t need to send SCS request which doesn’t satisfy the criterion of LL traffic for setup of r-TWT, which would reduce the unnecessary signaling.

 Proposed Text Change:

-1. Proposed Text Change for “35.9.2.1 Latency sensitive traffic differentiation”
+1. Proposed Text Change for “3.4 Abbreviations and acronyms”

+TGbe editor: please insert the following acronym definition:

+KPI Key Performance Indicator

+2. Proposed Text Change for “4.5.6.3 Support for predictable latency”

-TGbe editor: please insert the following paragraphs in 35.9.2.1 Latency sensitive traffic differentiation (CID 14072)
+TGbe editor: please insert the following paragraphs in 4.5.6.3 Support for predictable latency (CID 14072)

-An EHT AP that has dot11RestrictedTWTOptionImplemented equal to true may announce a criterion for differentiating the latency sensitive traffic by containing a Latency Sensitive Traffic Criterion element in transmitted Beacon frames, Probe Response frames, and (Re)Association Response frames, and other management frames.
-A non-AP EHT STA identifies latency sensitive traffic according to the criterion indicated in the most recently received Latency Sensitive Traffic Criterion element.
-A traffic stream is identified as latency sensitive traffic if the following conditions are met:
+An EHT AP that has dot11ExtendedEstimatedServiceParametersImplemented equal to true may announce current support for latency sensitive traffic by containing a Latency Sensitive Traffic KPI element in transmitted Beacon frames, Probe Response frames, and (Re)Association Response frames, and other management frames.
+A non-AP EHT STA identifies the support of its associated AP for latency sensitive traffic according to the thresholds indicated in the most recently received Latency Sensitive Traffic KPI element.
+A traffic stream with a stringent requirement for predictable latency is identified as a supported latency sensitive traffic if the following conditions are met:

-The direction for the traffic stream is the same as the direction indicated in the Direction subfield of the Latency Sensitive Traffic Criterion Control field of Latency Sensitive Traffic Criterion element.
+The direction for the traffic stream is the same as the direction indicated in the Direction subfield of the Latency Sensitive Traffic KPI Control field of Latency Sensitive Traffic KPI element.

-The delay bound for the traffic stream is less than or equal to the threshold for delay bound indicated in the Threshold for Delay Bound field of Latency Sensitive Traffic Criterion element.
+The delay threshold for the traffic stream is more than or equal to the delay KPI indicated in the Delay KPI field of Latency Sensitive Traffic KPI element.

-The MSDU delivery ratio for the traffic stream is larger than or equal to the threshold for MSDU delivery ratio indicated in the Threshold for MSDU Delivery Ratio field of Latency Sensitive Traffic Criterion element if present.
+The MSDU delivery ratio for the traffic stream is less than or equal to the KPI for MSDU delivery ratio indicated in the KPI for MSDU Delivery Ratio field of Latency Sensitive Traffic KPI element if present.

-Otherwise it is not identified as latency sensitive traffic.
+Otherwise it is not identified as a supported latency sensitive traffic.

-2. Proposed Text Change for “9.4.2 Elements”
+3. Proposed Text Change for “9.4.2 Elements”